 The Geography course at Farnborough Hill aims to foster pupils'' enthusiasm for the world around us, to stimulate their interest and arouse their curiosity.
 We use a variety of teaching styles to keep the taught content fun and accessible to all students, whether it is making a working model of a volcano or communicating people’s human rights through a rap!
 We aim to raise awareness of the world around us.

 During Years 7 and 8 a number of geographical skills are developed including map-reading, data interpretation, teamwork, literacy, modelling and GIS.
 In Year 9 a modified GCSE content is followed in order to prepare the pupils for the rigours of GCSE.

 At GCSE and A level we follow the AQA specification and staff in the department are experienced examiners at both levels making them well-placed to get the best out of the pupils in public examinations.
 Geography is a very popular subject and over 50% of Year 9 generally opt to take it at GCSE.

 Fieldwork plays an increasingly important part in the teaching of both physical and human options in geography at Farnborough Hill.
-Key Stage 3 trips are skills and curriculum based, for example analysing animal adaptations at the Living Rainforest in Newbury or practising map skills at Alice Holt through orienteering.
-At GCSE and A level pupils attend courses at a Field Studies Council Centre at Juniper Hall.
+Key Stage 3 trips are skills and curriculum based, and include a fieldwork day in the school grounds, a trip to the coast and to Queen Elizabeth Olympic Park.
+At GCSE, pupils do a study of regeneration in Farnborough town centre and visit River Tillingbourne.
+At A level, pupils also conduct two days of fieldwork in preparation for their NEA.
 There are also opportunities bi-annually to experience an 'awe and wonder' trip to destinations such as Iceland, China and America (see news items below).

 During the Easter holidays 43 students and 5 staff were lucky enough to experience the wonders and diversity of China, a country rich in culture, history and amazing geographical features.